daniel5151/vrai-tracer/README.md

 ## Highlights

-### Dynamic vs. Static dispatch...
+### Dynamic and Static dispatch...
 In one codebase?!

 Thanks to Rust's powerful Trait system, robust generics, and rich macros, this codebase can switch between Dynamic and Static dispatch by toggling a